xoxmeme-dev/XOX/README.md

 # 💎 XOX

-XOX is a meme-driven token deployed on BNB Smart Chain.
+XOX is a GameFi utility token deployed on BNB Smart Chain.

 ---